sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 ## Voice of the Customer

 A key role we play for our customers is serving as an advocate on their behalf back to internal product teams.
-As requests or feedback is shared from our customers, we share that with our product teams serving as a liasion on the customers' behalf.
+As requests or feedback is shared from our customers, we share that with our product teams serving as a liaison on the customers' behalf.

 ### Resources